 In short, I don’t think you’re going to see a huge benefit in terms of fat loss from fasted weight training (or fasted cardio for that matter).

-Truth is, exercise by itself isn’t particularly effective as a weight loss tool.
+Truth is, exercise by itself isn’t particularly effective way to create the calorie deficit required for weight loss.

 It can certainly help… a little.
-But if you’re wondering if fasted weight training will help with fat loss, you’re focusing on the wrong thing.
+But if you’re wondering if fasted weight training or aerobic exercise will help with fat loss, you’re focusing on the wrong thing.

 As far as getting lean is concerned, the food you eat (or don’t eat) is a lot more important than what you do in the gym.
-Think of your workouts as a way to gain (or even just retain) muscle, and your diet as a way to get rid of body fat.
+Think of your workouts as a way to gain (or even just retain) muscle, and your diet as a way to put you in a calorie deficit, which is necessary for getting rid of body fat.

-As long as your diet is set up properly, the decision to train in a fasted or a fed state can be based largely on personal preference.
+As long as your diet is set up properly, the decision to do cardio or strength training in a fasted or a fed state can be based largely on personal preference.
 When it comes to weight loss, there’s no great advantage or disadvantage to one or the other.

 There was an interesting study done on a group of guys during Ramadan, which involves a month of no eating or drinking during daylight hours [4].
-One group of men lifted weights in a fasted state between 4-6pm, while the second group did so between 9 and 10pm, having eaten something beforehand.
+One group of men lifted weights in a fasted state between 4-6pm, while the non-fasted participants did so between 9 and 10pm, having eaten something beforehand.

 Interestingly enough, no muscle was lost.
-Lean body mass was maintained in both groups.
+Lean body mass was maintained in both the fasted and non-fasted participants.

-Other than signs of mild dehydration (not entirely unexpected if you haven’t had anything to drink all day), there were no adverse effects of training in a fasted state
+Other than signs of mild dehydration (not entirely unexpected if you haven’t had anything to drink all day), there were no adverse effects of training in a fasted state.
+Markers of renal function, immunity and inflammation also remained in the normal range.

 But if you’re doing fasted weight training first thing in the morning, and following that up with multiple protein-rich meals during the day, there’s far less potential for muscle to be lost.